altunixon/wips/tips/rpi-usbroot.md

   ```
   These errors may also appear due to poor power quality or overloading the Pi's maximum 1.2A downstream USB port current, </br>
   but if they persist when using a powered hub then they are genuine UAS issues.
-- All UAS drives must support mass-storage as a fallback option. </br>
+- All UAS drives by design must support mass-storage as a fallback option. </br>
-  The kernel can be told to ignore the UAS interface of a device and just use mass-storage, </br>
+  Thus the kernel can be told to ignore the UAS interface of a device and just use mass-storage, </br>
   the usb-storage driver has a "quirks" option for this purpose. </br>
   As UAS is built-in to the kernel to allow the root filesystem to be installed on an SSD, </br>
   the quirk needs to go into cmdline.txt as a module parameter. </br>